M. J. Trow: Biography

 Trow was born in Ferndale, Rhondda Cynon Taff, Wales.
 He went to Warwick School from 1961 to 1968.
 In 1968 he went to King's College London to read history.
 After graduation he spent a year at Jesus College, Cambridge.
 From 1972 he was a history teacher in Welwyn Garden City in Hertfordshire.
-On 14 July 1973 he married Carol Mary Long and in 1976 moved to the Isle of Wight where he worked as a teacher of History and Politics at Ryde High School.
-Trow is a member of the Society of Authors and of the Crime Writers' Association.
+On 14 July 1973 he married Carol Mary Long, and in 1976 moved to the Isle of Wight where he worked as a teacher of History and Politics at Ryde High School.
+He is a member of the Society of Authors and of the Crime Writers' Association.

-Trow is also known in some circles for his work in theatre and dramas, organising and participating in many performances.
+Trow is also known for his work in theatre and dramas, organising and participating in many performances.

-Earlier in 2008 he appeared on the Channel 4 show Richard & Judy talking about his book Spartacus: The Myth and the Man.
+In 2008 he appeared on the Channel 4 show Richard & Judy talking about his book Spartacus: The Myth and the Man.

 Works

 Fiction

-Trow has written over 50 fiction books, in three main series.
+Trow has written over 50 fiction books, principally in three series.